 Using print-friendly images and media is also essential whenever you are creating new print advertisement designs for your message, company or brand.
 Be sure that all of your designs and photos are print-ready, copyright-free and have a DPI of at least 300.
 If you are unsure of what classifies as a print-friendly graphic or image, working with a professional designer or agency is one way to get the printed advertisement you need without quality reduction.

-Design Tip 8: Relate to Your Audience
+Design Tip 8: Relate To Your Audience

 Ensure your advertisement is able to relate to the audience or demographic you are trying to reach.
 It is important to create ads in locations where they are relevant to individuals who may have a genuine interest in your brand or the products and services you have to offer

 Incorporating a call to action within print advertising design is a way to generate leads and to gain potential long-time followers and fans of your brand or company.
-Adding a call to action can be done by providing a bar code for smartphones and even implementing a URL for your website so others are aware of how to go about learning more regarding your brand or business and what to has to offer.
+Adding a call to action can be done by providing a bar code for smartphones and even implementing a URL for your website so others are aware of how to go about learning more regarding your brand or business and what it has to offer.

-Design Tip 10: Provide Something in Return
+Design Tip 10: Provide Something In Return

 Providing something in return such as a contest, giveaway or even a bar code scan for individuals to find out more about your brand is a way to build awareness and generate interest.